JacobSiegle/ai-rulesets/README.md

 -------
 ```
-1. When working on Angular apps do the following "general rules"
+1. Perform the following "Angular general rules" when making angular code
    1. Follow all linting and prettier configuration and autofix any issues
    2. Remove any unused variables
    3. Avoid usage the "any" type or "as any"